IgorLucindo/wordle-optimization-GAME/README.md

 | **3** | `SLATE` | 3.425 | `TRACE` | 3.512 |
 | **4** | `TRACE` | 3.426 | `REAST` | 3.514 |

-> **Note:** Our result of **3.421** guesses for Regular Mode matches the theoretical optimum reported by exact dynamic programming approaches (Bertsimas et al., 2025), but is achieved using a significantly faster polynomial-time heuristic.
+> **Note:** Our result of **3.421** guesses for regular mode matches the theoretical optimum reported by exact dynamic programming approaches (Bertsimas et al., 2025), but is achieved using a significantly faster polynomial-time heuristic.

 ### 2) Performance by Metric